rudderlabs/rudderstack-docs/sources/appsflyer.md

 [AppsFlyer](https://www.appsflyer.com/) is an industry-leading mobile attribution and marketing analytics platform, provided as a Software-as-a-Service \(SaaS\).
 It offers exciting features to understand your customers better through intuitive dashboards, real-time data reports, and a unique deep linking technology.

 This document guides you in setting up AppsFlyer as a source in RudderStack.
-You can send your AppsFlyer events by simply adding an endpoint that points to RudderStack, in AppsFlyer's **Push API** section.
+You can send your AppsFlyer events by simply adding an endpoint that points to RudderStack, with AppsFlyer's **Push API** option.
 With this integration, you can also capture and send events such as re-engagement, reattribution, in-app install events, etc. to RudderStack.

 ## Getting Started